ZHAOBenyun/byzhao.github.io/content/publication/journal-article/index.md

 publication: "*Automation in Construction*"
 publication_short: "*AIC*"

-abstract: Infrastructure defect detection plays a vital role in ensuring structural safety and maintenance efficiency.
-However, the lack of high-quality datasets has hindered the development of automated defect detection systems.
-This paper presents CUBIT-Det, a comprehensive infrastructure defect detection dataset containing 12,000+ high-resolution images with detailed annotations.
-The dataset covers various defect types including cracks, spalling, exposed rebar, and water seepage, collected from real-world infrastructure using unmanned aerial vehicles and ground robots.
-We provide extensive validation of the dataset using state-of-the-art deep learning approaches, demonstrating its effectiveness for developing robust defect detection systems.
+abstract: Visual inspection of civil infrastructures has traditionally been a crucial yet labor-intensive task.
+In contrast, unmanned robots equipped with deep learning-based visual defect detection methods offer a more comprehensive and efficient solution compared to conventional manual inspection techniques.
+However, the full potential of deep learning in defect detection has yet to be fully realized, primarily due to the scarcity of annotated, high-quality defect datasets.
+In this study, we introduce CUBIT-Det, a high-resolution defect detection dataset that includes over 5500 images captured under various scenarios using professional-grade equipment.
+Distinguishing itself from existing datasets, CUBIT-Det encompasses a wide array of practical situations, backgrounds, and defect categories.
+We perform extensive benchmarking experiments on the dataset with nearly 30 cutting-edge real-time detection methods, and analyze both the impact of the dataset's annotation methods and zero-shot transfer ability of it.
+This effort lays a robust foundation for future advancements in defect detection solutions.
+Additionally, the practicality and effectiveness of CUBIT-Det are confirmed through thorough inspections of real-world buildings.
+Finally, we detail the features and acknowledge the limitations of our dataset, thereby highlighting significant opportunities for future research.

 # Summary.
 An optional shortened abstract.
-summary: We present CUBIT-Det, a comprehensive infrastructure defect detection dataset with 12,000+ high-resolution images and detailed annotations, validated through deep learning approaches.
+summary: We present CUBIT-Det, a comprehensive infrastructure defect detection dataset with 5000+ high-resolution images and detailed annotations, validated through deep learning approaches.

 tags:
 - Infrastructure Inspection